jemik/RE-Challange/challenge5/README.md

-As you dig deeper and deeper, you uncover a funky looking Powershell Script, that part of FluffyPenguins persistence mechanism.
+As you dig deeper and deeper, you uncover a funky looking Powershell Script, that looks to be part of FluffyPenguins persistence mechanism.

 Lets pop in to our analysis VM and get the flag.